Skip to content

 Core Web Vitals metric: time to the appearance of the largest visible element — usually the hero image or headline.
 Target: under 2.5 s.

 LCP reflects 'when the user first sees that the page contains content'.
 Poor LCP is almost always tied to heavy images, missing next/image, a slow server, or blocking scripts in the head.
-The Velvetum pre-deploy checklist enforces an LCP measurement on three devices and a 4G profile — production releases are not allowed with LCP above 3.5 s on a mid-tier phone.
+The pre-deploy protocol checklist enforces an LCP measurement on three devices and a 4G profile — production releases are not allowed with LCP above 3.5 s on a mid-tier phone.

 Core Web Vitals metric introduced in 2024 to replace FID: the slowest interface response time across a session.
 Target: under 200 ms.

 INP measures not the first but the worst delayed response on the page during the user session.
 A poor INP is visible on heavy React pages with many states and animations.
-Velvetum's practice: defer heavy hero animations to IntersectionObserver, lazy-load chunky components via dynamic import, and debounce form input.
+The studio's practice: defer heavy hero animations to IntersectionObserver, lazy-load chunky components via dynamic import, and debounce form input.
 After these fixes the INP on velvetum.com sits steadily below 100 ms.

 Core Web Vitals metric: total visual shift of a page during load.
 Target: under 0.1.

 CLS deteriorates when images lack explicit width and height, when font swaps cause FOIT/FOUT, or when ad blocks load below the fold.
-The Velvetum standard: width and height on every image, fonts via next/font with display swap and tuned fallback metrics, ads in pre-reserved slots.
+The studio standard: width and height on every image, fonts via next/font with display swap and tuned fallback metrics, ads in pre-reserved slots.

 Performance metric: time to the first visible content on a page — text, icon, or image.

 FCP reflects rendering start and typically precedes LCP.
 A healthy FCP sits below 1.8 s at the 75th percentile.
 FCP suffers from the same culprits as LCP: slow server, render-blocking CSS, heavy JavaScript in the head.
-A Velvetum FCP measurement compares mobile and desktop — on premium projects we expect FCP under 1.2 s on 4G.
+An FCP measurement compares mobile and desktop — on premium projects we expect FCP under 1.2 s on 4G.

 Next.js built-in component for optimized image delivery: automatic WebP/AVIF, responsive sizes, lazy load.